stonecharioteer/blog/_drafts/building-a-career-in-programming.md

 It doesn't work that way.
 Not the volume, but the analogy.
 Software isn't like writing a book.
 It's more like putting a book together.
-Sometimes, the chapters are all there, out in the open source field, but you need to do some groundwokr before you can put them together.
+Sometimes, the chapters are all there, out in the open source field, but you need to do some groundwork before you can put them together.

 And here's where it gets odd.
 Those open source libraries took passion to